dwuab/WEScall/README.md

 The WES genotype calling (WEScall) pipeline can perform variant calling of whole exome sequencing (WES) data as well as whole genome sequencing (WGS) data.
 It can call genotypes accurately in both target and off-target regions by making full utilization of off-target reads.
 WEScall can:
-* runs on HPC cluster, supporting both PBS and SGE environments.
+* runs on HPC cluster, can be configured to support PBS, SGE and other environments.
 * handles cluster specifics internally and users don't need to worry about the scheduler usage.
 * runs automatically in parallel to make optimal use of resources where possible.